 - Large nonstick skillet with lid (preferably two for faster cooking)

-- In a large mixing bowl and using a large whisk, mix together flour, tumeric powder that came with the flour, additional turmeric powder, rice flour, sea salt, MSG, coconut milk, water and egg until completely disssolved.
+- In a large mixing bowl and using a large whisk, mix together flour, turmeric powder that came with the flour, additional turmeric powder, rice flour, sea salt, MSG, coconut milk, water and egg until completely dissolved.
 Add green onions and set aside to rest for at least one hour.
 The longer the batter rests, the crispier it will be when fried as flour expands.

 - In a large skillet, heat vegetable oil on medium high.
 Add minced garlic and shallot and saute until fragrant.
 Add pork belly and panfry until evenly cook (about 7-10 minutes).
 Add shrimp into same pan with the pork and lightly pan fry until no longer translucent (1-2 minutes).
 Remove pork and shrimp from skillet and set aside.